zengbing15/lumos_doc/docs/tutorials/database.md

 ## Set Up the RocksDB Database

+The following prerequisites apply for setting up the RocksDB database:

+- Node.js and Yarn are installed.
+- Dependencies for build tools are installed.

 ### Step 1.
 Install the indexer package as the dependency for the project.

 ```shell